 Blossom Hill wouldn’t be a direct competitor, but they could still take some of Brewdog’s business if their marketing convinced someone to go for a glass of vino over a craft beer that evening.

-Somebody providing products or services vaguely linked to your own, but who doesn’t really compete.
+These are businesses who are providing products or services vaguely linked to your own, but they don’t really compete.

 But if they don’t compete – why bother?

 These are competitors that could become direct or indirect – if they decide to pivot.

 This is essential to keep in the back of your mind (especially when you consider Covid 19), when many businesses are having to totally adapt their original business model to survive.